 Eating cannabis is an easy and popular option, with the most well-known being brownies.
-Other food and drink can be infused with cannabis, including pre-made lemonades, crackers, and more in dispensaries.
+Other food and drink can be infused with cannabis, including pre-made lemonades, crackers, and more from California marijuana dispensaries like TOPS Cannabis.
 Those who prefer to make their own infused treats can use cannabis oil, crushed edible flowers, or cannabutter (ground cannabis mixed with butter) in a recipe.
 The tricky thing about edibles is that they have a delayed kick-in, which means users can easily overuse.
 Start with low doses and wait for it to get digested.
 Once it starts working, the cannabis can have intense, psychoactive effects.

 Cannabis oil is created with a concentrated amount of cannabis and taken orally.
 These are available in capsules and plastic applicators, taken like pills.
 If swallowing pills isn’t great, you can add the oil to food and drink too.
 Again, since the cannabis is coming through the digestive system, it takes a while to kick in, so be cautious with dosing and be patient.

 Breathing in cannabis is a great way to benefit from the plant, but smoking isn’t the only option.
 The chemical compounds can vaporize at a lower temperature, meaning it doesn’t have to be lit on fire.
 It is easier on the throat and lungs to breathe in the vapors of cannabis with a much more pleasant taste too.
 There are special vaporizers available in different sizes for setting on a table or carrying with you in a purse or bag.